opencog/opencog/opencog/nlp/aiml/README.md

 ### TODO
-* OpenPsi duallink is returning too much -- i.e. matches to the action.
+* OpenPsi duallink is returning too much -- i.e. it includes matches to the action.
 We really only want matches to the context only.
+  An extended version of the `get-pattern-rules` tool could do this kind of filtering.
+Review with Amen, maybe open bug report.
 * AIML -- thatstar and topicstar not handled.
 * AIML HR -- in a session, never say the same thing twice!
-  Done -- for just one sentence .. as Vytas about more.
+  Done -- for just one sentence .. ask Vytas about more.
 * AIML HR -- load only the current, desired rule-set.
+Get someone to write shell scripts or config files for this (Wenwei?)
 * OpenPsi -- need a general mechanism that avoids doing the same thing over and over.
+Discusss with Ben, Amen.
 * general utility -- create an is-member? utility to replace psi-action?
 * integration: any AIML xfind response should be handled by the fuzzy matcher instead...